harsh6292/Advanced_Lane_Finding_CarND/report.md

 I think the pipeline where it might fail would be areas where the objects around lane lines are very bright as compared to test images.
 In this case, the thresholding pipeline would certainly have various false positives and would make the car go off the road.

 This would also create issues when finding the window centers as the convoluted signal would give more range of pixels where lane is found.

-To make it more robust, I think I need to experiment with color and gradient thresholding more in order to better isolate lane lines from any abnormalities in the image caused by too much brightness etc.

 ### References